How to instruct us

 Choosing your barrister

 We are pleased to accept instructions from current and new clients.

 If you know which barrister you would like to instruct, please contact their Practice Manager directly who will check their availability, discuss the work to be done and agree a fee.
 If you are not sure and would like to discuss which of our barristers would be best placed to deal with your case, please telephone us on 020 7353 2532 or email email@example.com with details of the case, relevant dates and information about the work which needs doing.
 We will recommend a suitable barrister for your approval.
 We are happy to provide a range of recommendations for you to choose from.

 Instructions are accepted on the basis of the Standard Contractual Terms for the Supply of Legal Services by Barristers to Authorised Persons 2012 unless we agree in writing that other terms apply.

 If you are a client looking for a direct access barrister (instructing a barrister without a solicitor being involved) please check our direct access information.

 We are able to arrange meetings in person or on a range of virtual platforms at a time to suit solicitors and clients.
-Our barristers are very experienced at dealing with both remote court hearings and hybrid hearings where some parties are in court with others being remote, with the various challenges that each type of hearing involves.
+Our barristers are very experienced at dealing with remote court hearings and hybrid hearings (where some parties are in court and others are remote), with the various challenges that each type of hearing involves.